TechEx-Academy/Java-Samples/1. Object Oriented Programming/1. Inheritance/1. Introduction/encapsulation.md

 - It prevents the other classes to access the private fields.
 - Encapsulation allows modifying implemented code without breaking other code that has implemented the code.
 - It keeps the data and codes safe from external inheritance.
 Thus, Encapsulation helps to achieve security.

+# Code snippet explaination

+In the mentioned code snippet, we can see that all the attributes of the class are made private, hence these attributes cannot be accessed directly outside of the class.
+To access them these getters and setter methods are used.
+The setter methods initialize or change the value of an attribute and getters return the value of an attribute.